BiznessFish/Twitter-Coachella-Grouping/README.md

 The only formal background I have had in coding is an Intro to Programming class I took Junior year of college.
 I am not very good at this.
 I am sorry.

 _<sup>1</sup> Without a Premium or Enterprise account, Twitter provides only access to the last 7 days of Tweets.
 This is decidedly not a good thing if you are starting this project late and cannot afford to drop the [$1900](https://developer.twitter.com/en/docs/tweets/search/overview/premium) on a Premium Developer account to get 1 million tweets.
 It is slightly more economical to scrape the front-end (free)._

 ## THE PROCESS

-I farmed around 850k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper), and sorted through them to find any mentions of musical artists.
+I farmed around 870k Tweets that reference Coachella using [taspinar's](https://github.com/taspinar) [twitterscraper](https://github.com/taspinar/twitterscraper), and sorted through them to find any mentions of musical artists.

+Tweets were collceted in the time period between 2019-01-03 (when the Coachella line-up was first announced) to four months after, 2019-05-03